eeriespace/eeriespace.github.io/_posts/2020-04-21-play-report-disciples-of-bone-and-shadow-playtest-3.md

 Lastly, the men give him some directions about the meeting point and the location that he needs to scout. ``Undertaking a journey: 3 milestones``

-> So, at the third milestone we will arrive to this place and join the
+> So, at the third milestone we will arrive at this place and join the
 > sellsword.

 ### Hex #2, Akkar Strand region